maning/learnosm/_posts/en/lgu1/0200-12-28-start-josm.md

   example, buildings.xml.
 - Click OK

-### Add Walking Papers Plugin
+### Add Field Papers Plugin

-- Later in this guide we will learn about a tool called Walking Papers, which will allow us to print out a map of an area, draw on it and take notes, and then load it into JOSM in the background.
+- Later in this guide we will learn about a tool called Field Papers, which will allow us to print out a map of an area, draw on it and take notes, and then load it into JOSM in the background.
   Then we can add our drawings and our notes into OpenStreetMap.
-Now we will add the Walking Papers plugin to JOSM.
+Now we will add the Field Papers plugin to JOSM.
 - You should still have the Preferences window open.
 If you don’t, click Edit -\> Preferences to open the window.
 - On the left side, click the icon that looks like a plug.